academe/OmniPay-Payone/README.md

 If the personal details have been checked and known to be valid (another API is able to do that) then the name and address fields can be hidden on the payment form using `'showName' => false` and `'showAddress' => false`.

+Note that it may not be possible to override the URLs as shown above.
+It may be possible to set these URLs *only* if not defined in the account settings.
+The documentation is not entirely clear on this.

 The response message (from OmniPay) for performing the next action is: